starship/starship/docs/advanced-config/README.md

 Starship can set the continuation prompt using the `continuation_prompt` option.
 The default prompt is `"[❯](bold yellow)"`.

+Note: `continuation_prompt` should be set to a literal string without any variables.

 Note: Continuation prompts are only available in the following shells:

   - `bash`
   - `zsh`
   - `PowerShell`

-Note: Unlike `format` and `right_format`, the `continuation_prompt` is only set a single time; when `starship init` is called for one of the available shells.
-This may break modules used in `continuation_prompt` that depend on being called after every command.

 ### Example